A thriving ecosystem of parsers, DSLs, and syntax extensions.

 There is a rich landscape of modules that put Grammars to work.
 They can be found on

 raku.land.
-Use, collaborate or publish your own.
+Use, adapt, extend, collaborate or publish your own.
 Here is a selection - they fall into three natural families:

 Custom Domain-Specific Languages